 Now I Know More About What Trent’s Dividend Investing Success Story Looks Like

-I could tell now that Trent was less interested in dividend ETFs.
+I could tell now that Trent was less interested in building a stock portfolio using dividend ETFs.
 He wanted to begin dividend investing with individual dividend stocks.

 That’s okay with me.
 Now that I knew that fact, I could provide some additional suggestions.
 And answer his specific question.